Washington State Senate Passes Bill Removing Exemption For Measles Vaccine

 Washington state has moved a step closer toward making it more difficult for parents to receive exemptions from having their children receive a required immunization.

-The state senate passed a bill on Wednesday night that removes the personal belief exemption from vaccinations for measles, mumps and rubella (MMR).
-However, the bill retains medical and religious exemptions, and leaves intact personal belief exemptions for all other required immunizations.
+The state Senate passed a bill on Wednesday night that removes the personal belief exemption from vaccinations for measles, mumps and rubella.
+However, the bill retains medical and religious exemptions and leaves intact personal belief exemptions for all other required immunizations.

 The bill, which passed 25-22, will now return to the House for passage of the version amended by the Senate.
-Upon its anticipated passage there, it will go to Gov. Jay Inslee, a Democrat who is expected to sign it.
+Upon its anticipated passage there, it will go to Gov. Jay Inslee, a Democrat, who is expected to sign it.

 Current state law allows parents to not have their child get the MMR vaccine if they have a philosophical or personal objection.
 If the bill is signed into law, that exemption would be removed.